IntrepidPig/Missile-Defense/README.md

 ==================

 Ordered by importance:

-1. Shooting a laser sometimes passes through the left side of a Munchkin
+1. Shooting a laser sometimes passes through the left side of a Munchkin.
-2. See the cheats section
+2. See the cheats section.

 Cheats:
 =======